HazyResearch/deepdive/doc/doc/advanced/incremental.md

 </script>

-There is also a script for incremental phase included in the example, and can be run as follows:
+There is also a script for the incremental phase included in the example and can be executed as follows:

 ```bash
 ./2-incremental_phase.sh spouse_example.f2.ddlog ./inc-base.out/ ./inc-f1+f2.out/